Tihar 2021 | 2077 – 14 Importance of Tihar Festival in Nepal

 - – There is a legend that the Yamuna needed to meet her twin sibling Yama and she sends crow as a first emissary to Yama.

 The second day of Tihar is called kukur puja.
 This day is all about worshipping the dog and the service it has given to protect us and our houses.
-They are offered foods to eat and garland are tied around their neck along with tikas.
-The puja is done to cherish the relationship that the dog and the human being shares along their respective lifetime.
+They are offered foods to eat and garlands are tied around their neck along with tikas.
+The puja is done to cherish the relationship that the dog and the human being share along their respective lifetime.

 - – It is trusted that dogs can detect the passing of somebody and also sense jeopardizes.